For owners of pre 2008 Aston Martin Vantages there exists a love hate relationship (primarily hate) with the roof mounted radio antenna.

 The finished cap is photographed below.
 While AM reception is diminished, there is no discernable difference in FM reception.

-All the above antennas will give virtually the same FM reception.
-The real difference is on the AM band.The Stubby from Craven Speed and my fabricated antenna cap gave lousy AM reception.
-The Stubby might be slightly better that my antenna cap, but in reality it was too close to call.
+All the antennas in this project will give virtually the same FM reception.
+The real difference is on the AM band.The Stubby from Craven Speed and my fabricated antenna caps gave lousy AM reception.
+The Stubby might be slightly better that my antennas caps, but in reality it was too close to call.